g7kse/g7kse.github.io/content/docs/misc/cansat/index.md

 This is a bit of library documentation.
 CANSAT is a project from ESA for 6th Form and Undergraduate students to build a 'satellite' that will be launched using a model rocket. the project has a primary and secondary mission. the primary being stipulated and the secondary being a choice.

-The couple of years I was involved with the project, the primary mission was to measure the temperature and humidity of the atmosphere within the satellite. pretty straightforward stuff. the bit that the studenst struggeld a bit with was programming the RPi Pico, making up SMA cables and dealing with the data once it came back to the ground station.
+The couple of years I was involved with the project, the primary mission was to measure the temperature and humidity of the atmosphere within the satellite. pretty straightforward stuff. the bit that the students struggled a bit with was programming the RPi Pico, making up SMA cables and dealing with the data once it came back to the ground station.

 So here's a bit of stuff that I collected.
 The basic breadboard details are below with super basic RX, TX and TX code with GPS for the primary mission.
-Using teh Picos and circuit python
+Using teh Picos and circuit python [Code](https://codeberg.org/g7kse/CanSat) is in my [Codeberg](https://codeberg.org/g7kse) space, but it's dead simple so if you don't want to fork it, then just copy it from below.

 ![TX Board](txboard.jpg#cente)